qmk/qmk_firmware/keyboards/lets_split_vitamins/readme.md

 4. Check which COM ports are available under Port.
 Note these down if there's too many to remember.
 5. Plug in the keyboard, If you just got the PCBs, there's only the bootloader on there, and it it will connect in bootloader mode automatically.
 If it's not new, see **Entering bootloader** on how to enter bootloader mode
 6. Check the Port drop-down in AVRDUDESS, and see which new COM port has appeared.
 Do this within 8 seconds of entering bootloader.
 Pick the new COM port.
 If none have shown, try entering bootloader again.
-7. Open a ubuntu bash terminal, and navigate to the qmk_firmware folder.
-Windows drives are in `/mnt/[DRIVE LETTER no caps]/`
+7. compile the default hex
 8. Run `make lets_split_vitamins/rev1:default`
 9. Go back into AVRDUDESS when it has finished compiling, and pick the .hex file in the **flash** field
 10. In the EEPROM field,  navigate into `keyboards/lets_split_vitamins/` and pick `eeprom-lefthand.eep` or `eeprom-righthand.eep` depending on which half you are flashing.